alpha01/reconquista-timeline/timeline.md

 # Crown of Aragon (1165-1492)
+- 1162-1196 CrownOfAragon Son of Petronila of Aragon and Ramon Berenguer IV of Barcelona, Alfonso II "El Trovador" becomes King of Aragon and Count of Barcelona.
+The Crown of Aragon is born
+- 1196-1213 CrownOfAragon Pedro II "El Catolico" becomes King of Aragon
+- 1213-1276 CrownOfAragon Jaime I "El Conquistador" becomes King of Aragon

 # Kingdom of Portugal (1128-1492)
 - 1128 Portugal Battle of São Mamede, Alfonso Henriques secures Portuguese countship after defeating armies of his mother Teresa of Portugal and her lover Count Fernando Pérez de Traba